Rakhi977/NYD--hackathon/README.md

 # Usage

 1.**Enter your query**
--run the program and input the query
+- run the program and input the query
-`Enter your query: What gita says about selflessness?`

 2.**Getting the result**
-- the output will display with the top relevant shlokas -the result will be saved in `results.json`
+- the output will display with the top relevant shlokas
+- the result will be saved in `results.json`

 # Architecture
 the pipeline follows the steps:

--Data Preprocessing
+- Data Preprocessing
--Embedding Generation
+- Embedding Generation
--Information Retrieval (using FAISS)
+- Information Retrieval (using FAISS)
--Query Expansion and Ranking
+- Query Expansion and Ranking
--Answer Generation
+- Answer Generation
--JSON Output
+- JSON Output

 ## Dataset
 The project uses two primary datasets: